 Victoria was the first jurisdiction in Australia to remove time limitations to civil claims for damages for child abuse victims and survivors.
 These ground-breaking reforms ensured victim survivors are not discouraged from bringing their claims in court, and the expiration of a limitation period is not used against victims in negotiations.

 While the abolition of limitations periods for child abuse removed a significant barrier to civil litigation for survivors of institutional child abuse, it did not deal with the unjust product of those time limitations, which led to survivors accepting inadequate settlements and releasing institutions from future liability.
 To remedy this, the Victorian Government introduced a reform to allow a court to set aside past judgments concluded after a limitation period had expired, and settlements reached while a limitation period applied, if it is just and reasonable to do so.
-This reform was implemented as part of the and commenced on 18 September 2019.
+This reform was implemented as part of the Children Legislation Amendment Act 2019 and commenced on 18 September 2019.

 The Funding Guideline for Services to Children, which commenced on 1 July 2019, will further improve access to justice for survivors.
 The Funding Guideline requires non‑government organisations that receive government funding to provide services to children to be incorporated and insured against child abuse.
 This reform helps to ensure that relevant organisations are capable of being identified and held financially accountable where they are responsible for child abuse.